SKHinga/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I checked the console and so the error POST http://localhost:4000/toys 500 (Internal Server Error)

+  meaning I should check my backend logs.
+The error was a NameError (uninitialized constant ToysController::Toys).
+Meaning a typo which I then fixed.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I cheched on network and saw a status 204 no content meaning there's an issue on my backend.

+  This means no json is being returned.
+Fixed by rendering JSON.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Error recieved is DELETE http://localhost:4000/toys/8 404 (Not Found) On the backend log, I recieved a no route error meaning the destroy route is not in place.